KillyMXI/paint.net_shapes/README.md

 ## Custom shapes

-Source files, editable with [Kaxaml](http://www.kaxaml.com/) or Visual Studio are located in "pages_" folders.
+Source files, editable with [Kaxaml](https://github.com/thinkpixellab/kaxaml) or [XAML Studio](https://aka.ms/GetXAMLStudio) or Visual Studio are located in "pages_" folders.

 Ready to use Paint.NET custom shape files are stored in "mxi_shapes_" folders for convenience.